Most types protect against STIs

 Side Effects and Limitations

-- You have to have condoms with you and know how to use them the right way!
+- You must have condoms with you and know how to use them the right way!

-- Only effective if used correctly every time you have sex
+- They are only effective if used correctly every time you have sex.

-- Latex and plastic condoms protect against STDs.
+- Latex and plastic condoms protect against STIs.
 Lambskin or other animal membranes do not.